Definition: bouma is the shape formed by the outline of a word.

 Answers to the above mind games.

 Business cards and letterheads often need bouma consideration.
 Many characters in the contact copy are already the height of upper case bands.
 Its an easy choice to simply set the copy in all caps.
-Readability is not affected since the words are few and the info has a captive audience - those seeking the information. (the above examples are for illustration purposes only - Jim's actual card has no mailing address and can be seen here.)
+Readability is not affected since the words are few and the info has a captive audience - those seeking the information. (the above examples are for illustration purposes only - Jim's actual card has no mailing address.)

 Here is a webpage in which improved consideration of the bouma of two words can enhance the layout:

-2. Below: the ascenders of the f and l in the word funnel capture some awkward space and the placement of the word forms a white rectangle on the left.
+Below left: the ascenders of the f and l in the word funnel capture some awkward space and the placement of the word forms a blank rectangle on the left.